Welcome to Mizzouri

 Dr. Tim Renken

 Tim is the latest thing in conjoint.
 Actually, we think he’s the only thing in conjoint.
 We get giddy when he talks about price elasticity.
 And we practically swoon when he quips about Hierarchical Bayes estimation.
 Tim has one of those brains that we adore – and are a little afraid of.
 He has deep experience in marketing research statistics, including discrete choice design, analysis and simulators, segmentation, forecasting, and multidimensional scaling and correspondence maps.
 And he’s applied his brilliance to business problems for clients in every sector imaginable, from media and entertainment to lotteries and gaming to packaged goods and everything in between.
-Just for fun we asked him what he did last weekend.
+Just for fun we asked this award-winning photographer what he did last weekend.
 “Ah, I just wrote a little SAS IML code to estimate a new kind of choice model with the Gibbs sampler.”
 That Tim.
 He’s such a joker.

 Dr. June Hahn